Ezra5566/.dotfiles/README.md

-Here’s the code version of your terminal setup and configuration in a `README.md` format:
+Here’s an updated version of the `README.md` that includes Git and GitHub setup, along with installing all dependencies mentioned in previous conversations:

 ```markdown
 # .dotfiles